 An exchange rate system then means how does a country want the exchange rate of its currency to be determined.
 There are majorly three exchange rate systems countries use to determine their currency’s exchange rate.
 Let’s briefly talk about them.

 - Fixed exchange rate.
 Under this system, the central bank or the government fixes the value of its currency in relation to another country’s currency or in relation to gold.
 For example, the value of the Danish Krone is fixed in relation to the European Union’s Euro at a (fixed)rate of 746.038 kroner per 100 euros.

 - Floating exchange rate.
 Under this system, the exchange rate of a particular currency is determined completely by the forces of demand and supply.

 - Dirty float is a system in which the exchange rate is determined primarily by the forces of demand and supply.
-But sometimes the government or the central bank interferes in the exchange rate system by purposefully buying or selling a large volume of its currency in order to influence its exchange rate.
+But sometimes, the government or the central bank interferes in the exchange rate system by purposefully buying or selling a large volume of its currency to influence its exchange rate.

 How do Demand and Supply Affect the Exchange Rate